meta-pixel

 Elder

-Nutsamaht: One Heart One Mind
+Nutsamaht: One Heart, One Mind

-The canoe is named Nutsamaht, a hən̓q̓əmin̓əm̓ word meaning “We are one,” meaning they will work together and operate with one heart and one mind.
+The Elder’s Advisory Circle chose the metaphor of a canoe to guide their work together.
+The canoe is named Nutsamaht, (We are one) a teaching shared by Sulksun, Shane Pointe.
+This set the foundation of working together and operate with one heart and one mind.
 The canoe symbolizes the journey they will take as a circle and that by being a member of the circle and sitting in the canoe each of them acknowledges their important contributions to the work that is to be done.

 Sign up for our newsletter!